boyanfan/dream-engine/docs/ResourceManager.md

 extension.
 Keys used in resource maps are the base filenames, without extensions.

 **Parameters**
-- renderer: Pointer to SDL_Renderer, required for texture creation.
+- `renderer`: Pointer to SDL_Renderer, required for texture creation.
-- directory: Path to the folder containing asset files.
+- `directory`: Path to the folder containing asset files.

 ### getTexture()